Threnody (comics): Fictional character biography

 Threnody and Nate begin living together in a SoHo loft.
 Nate develops a following as a street psychic in Washington Square Park, earning them some spending money.
 However, Threnody's powers evolve to the extent that she no longer requires normal sustenance, surviving only on the death energy she absorbs.
 Eventually, Nate pushes her away and she returns to the streets.
 Threnody is attacked by Madelyne Pryor, who sucks her of her energy.

-Threnody is left for dead in St. Raymond's Cemetery and taken to the morgue.
+Threnody is left for dead in St. Raymond's Cemetery and taken to a morgue.
 She consumes the death energy inside the morgue, restoring her to life.
-Threnody's powers evolve further, causing her to resurrect nearby corpses as zombie-like begins.
+Threnody's powers evolve further, causing her to resurrect nearby corpses as zombie-like beings.
 Seeking to feed, Threnody stumbles into the Last Lair after the psychotic Jackknife massacred the entire gang and feeds on the lingering death energy.
 She remains in the Morlock tunnels until she discovers Dark Beast's labs nearby.
 Threnody chooses to relocate before Dark Beast can find her.

 Threnody and her undead followers haunt the apartment where she and Nate Grey had lived until Nate unexpectedly appears after several months away.
 Threnody is angered to see Nate is traveling with Madelyne Pryor, the woman who killed her.
 Threnody's stomach is now noticeably distended making it appear as if she was several months pregnant.
 She tracks Nate via his unique death energy for a time, first to Alaska and then to Seattle where he collapses in an alley after a battle.
 She takes him to her refuge under the Seattle piers.
 While Nate lays unconscious for a week, Threnody is sustained by her zombie followers.
 Nate awakes to see the zombies clawing at Threnody, who is in a state of delusion or intense pain.
 When Nate pulls her free, she appears to no longer be pregnant.
 After parting ways with Nate, Threnody retrieves a bundle from her refuge which contains a newborn child.
 The secrets of this child and its parentage along with the true nature of Threnody's pregnancy are not revealed.

 Threnody along with the Harkspur Brood and Blackout, are seen as recruits to the Assassins Guild and are requested by Belladona Boudreaux, the leader of the Assassins Guild, to deal with Deadpool.
 Threnody reveals that she only joined the Assassins Guild to collect the energy necessary to feed her child.
 Threnody's child was affected by her powers and born an undead demonic creature which needs to be regularly nourished with her death energy.